microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <img src="../graphics/Index_Recommendation_Notification.png" alt="Index_Recommendation_Notification"/>

-Next, if you look at Performance Overview you will performance information for the top 5 resource consuming queries as found in the Query Story and an indication of a recommendation:
+Next, if you look at Performance Overview you will see performance information for the top 5 resource consuming queries as found in the Query Story and an indication of a recommendation:

 <img src="../graphics/Query_Performance_Overview.png" alt="Query_Performance_Overview"/>

 - **Drill into Query Performance Insights**

-Query Performance Insights is a visual reporting tool based on the Query Story.
+Query Performance Insights is a visual reporting tool based on the Query Store.
 In this example, Query Performance Insights will show the specific query consuming the most resources and advice of any recommendations to improve query performance.

 <img src="../graphics/Query_Performance_Insights.png" alt="Query_Performance_Insights"/>